TejasParekh5/AI-HC-Chatbot/README.md

 ## Literature Survey
 The development of this chatbot is informed by current research in AI and healthcare, including:

   1.Conversational Agents in Healthcare: Systematic reviews that discuss the role of chatbots in enhancing patient engagement and reducing wait times.

-  2.Context-Aware Chatbots: Studies highlighting the effectiveness of transformer-based models like GPT-2 in generating human-like, context-aware responses for healthcare applications
+  2.Context-Aware Chatbots: Studies highlighting the effectiveness of transformer-based models like GPT-2 in generating human-like, context-aware responses for healthcare applications.

-  3.Challenges in Healthcare Chatbots: Research identifying limitations such as scalability, context maintenance, and privacy concerns in existing systems
+  3.Challenges in Healthcare Chatbots: Research identifying limitations such as scalability, context maintenance, and privacy concerns in existing systems.

 ## Contributing

 Contributions to improve the chatbot are welcome!
 To contribute:

 Fork the repository.

 Create a new branch:
 *git checkout -b feature/your-feature-name*

 Commit your changes:
 *git commit -m "Add feature or fix bug"*

 Push your branch:
 *git push origin feature/your-feature-name*

 Open a pull request for review.

 ## License

 This project is licensed under the MIT License.

 ## Acknowledgements

 Project Mentor: Jay Rathod, for invaluable guidance and support.

 TechSaksham: For providing the platform and resources during the AICTE Internship on AI.

 Open-Source Community: Gratitude to the developers behind Streamlit, Hugging Face Transformers, and NLTK for their excellent libraries.